johnathondillon/write-relay/README.md

 claim exactly-once processing, global ordering, or atomicity with an external broker.

+## What WriteRelay does for your application

+An application can save a business change and emit an event announcing it in the same PostgreSQL transaction.
+Both commit together, or both roll back.
+WriteRelay then durably captures the event and delivers it separately.
+If the destination is unavailable, retryable failures are retried automatically within configured limits; permanent failures and exhausted retries are retained for inspection and manual redrive.
+A delivery failure does not undo the original database change.

+For example, after a payment provider reports a successful payment, your LMS can record that payment and emit `payment.recorded` together.
+WriteRelay can then notify a course-access service using the user and course IDs you include in the event.
+The external payment is already complete; it is outside that PostgreSQL transaction.

+Current destinations are stdout and HTTP endpoints that accept WriteRelay's event format.
+Provider-specific API calls and direct queue integrations require additional integration code.
+See the [FAQ](docs/faq.md) for examples and the boundaries of these guarantees.

 ## Status

 This repository is a Milestone 2 architectural proof, not a production-ready